An Application Platform for Your Personal Web Services

 With Dropserver the goal is not to scale your application to many users, but to allow each user to run their own applications at a small scale.
 Dropserver is designed to host multiple different applications just for you, your family, your club, or your small business.

-You can run your own Dropserver instance for you and your friends, or (hopefully in the future) you will be able to sign up for a commercial host for a few dollars per month.
+You can run your own Dropserver instance for you and your friends, or (hopefully in the future) it will be possible for even non-technical people to install and use their own instance.

 Once you have a Dropserver, installing an application takes a few clicks and "just works".